TRADING STOCKS IN ASIA

 Cambodia’s top-rated bank, largest property developers, and all major port operators are listed on the CSX among other companies.

-Yangon Stock Exchange – Myanmar’s stock market was formed back in 2015 in a joint venture between Japan Exchange Group, Daiwa Securities, and state-owned Myanma Economic Bank.
+Yangon Stock Exchange – Myanmar’s stock market was formed in a joint venture between Japan Exchange Group, Daiwa Securities, and state-owned Myanmar Economic Bank.

 Following a decade of economic reform, Myanmar showed much promise a few years ago and appeared as if it were a newly-opened frontier market.
 But the nation unfortunately suffered a military coup in 2021 following a decade of political and economic reform.